rust-lang/cargo/src/doc/src/faq.md

 * Some filesystems exhibit unusual behavior around timestamps.
 Cargo primarily uses timestamps on files to govern whether rebuilding needs to happen, but if you're using a nonstandard filesystem it may be affecting the timestamps somehow (e.g. truncating them, causing them to drift, etc).
-In this scenario feel free to open an issue and we can see if we can accomodate the filesystem somehow.
+In this scenario, feel free to open an issue and we can see if we can accomodate the filesystem somehow.